Science at Westminster

 ‘Congratulations Westminster Primary Academy.
 What you have achieved in such a difficult year is little short of miraculous!
 Good luck with the on-going development of science teaching and learning.

 At Westminster we try to provide the children with experiences outside the daily curriculum lessons so over the last year we have had visits from ‘Fab Science’ and the Royal Institute of Science who demonstrated science in a fun more ‘explosive’ way.
-We took part in British Science Week and although it was not the intended event because of lockdown restrictions all classes were provided with bags of resources that their pupils could use to investigate a range of scientific principles.
-Through our links with the Ogden Trust we have acquired packs of resources aimed at Years 5&6 to engage their interest in engineering projects.
+We also took part in British Science Week with lots of fun activities and learning.

 Science at Home